First Cymru

 First Cymru is an operator of bus services in South West Wales.
-It is a subsidiary of FirstGroup with its headquarters in Swansea.
+It is a subsidiary of FirstGroup.
+With its headquarters previously in Swansea, it is now part of the First Wales and West region which also covers Bristol, Bath and Worcester, with its headquarters in Bristol.
+With 220 vehicles, it is the second largest bus operator in Wales after Stagecoach South Wales.

 History

 In 1987, South Wales Transport was sold during the privatisation of the National Bus Company in a management buy out.

 In February 1990, along with Brewers Motor Services and United Welsh Coaches, South Wales Transport was sold to Badgerline.
 All initially retained their trading names but following Badgerline merging with GRT Group in April 1995 to form FirstBus, all Welsh operations were rebranded as First Cymru.

 Operations

-The company operates around 200 bus services in the south Wales area, in and between Haverfordwest, Pembroke, Tenby, Carmarthen, Ammanford, Llanelli, Swansea, Pontardawe, Neath, Port Talbot, Maesteg, Bridgend and Cardiff.
+The company operates 104 bus services in the South West Wales area, in and between Haverfordwest, Pembroke, Tenby, Carmarthen, Ammanford, Llanelli, Swansea, Pontardawe, Neath, Port Talbot, Maesteg, Bridgend and Cardiff.
+Following contract wins in April 2024, their network was expanded in Pembrokeshire and the Vale of Glamorgan, incorporating locations such as Narberth, Whitland, Barry and Cardiff Airport.

-The company operates a bus rapid transit route in Swansea, branded Metro and a frequent shuttle service from Swansea to Cardiff branded X10.

-In addition to internal South Wales work, First Cymru also runs up to Mid and West Wales on the TrawsCymru T1 and T1S services.
+In addition to internal South Wales work, First Cymru also operate the TrawsCymru T1 service between Carmarthen and Aberystwyth under contract to the Welsh Government using Yutong E12 electric vehicles leased from them.